cornell-netlab/MicroP4/content/installation/_index.md

 [μP4 VM](https://drive.google.com/drive/folders/1aF9uOZvxBYH3b5GuH_mC3iu8gFCyW1_-?usp=sharing).
 1. Install and start [Virtualbox](https://www.virtualbox.org/wiki/Downloads) on your machine.
 2. Download μP4 VM image, and import it to Virtualbox by selecting  "File" -> "Import Appliance" in Virtualbox.
-3. Allocate the VM as much RAM as possible (at least 2GB).
-A single processor should suffice (recommended: 2).
+3. Allocate the VM as much RAM as possible (at least 2GB) and two processors.
+Building `p4c` and `BMv2` software switch from source can be resource intensive.
+The VM comes with these pre-built and installed.
+In case you want to rebuild them within the VM, allocate more resources.
 4. You may need to turn on virtualization extensions in your BIOS to enable 64-bit virtualization.
 5. When the VM starts up, the `microp4` user should be automatically logged in. (username: `microp4`, password: `microp4`).
 6. Get the latest version of μP4, do `cd microp4 && git pull`.
-To build it, follow the instructions at https://github.com/cornell-netlab/MicroP4#install-%CE%BCp4c
+To build it, follow the instructions at https://github.com/cornell-netlab/MicroP4#22-build-and-install-%CE%BCp4c. p4c and BMv2 software switch are already installed on the VM, and you would not need to re-build them normally.
 7. Next step: you can directly jump to building and testing composed programs by following the instructions here: https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples.

 **Note**: The VM does not include Barefoot's SDE.
-You will need to install it yourself on your local machine and compile the generated P4 programs following the SDE instructions.
+You will need to install it yourself on your local machine and compile the generated P4 programs following the instructions provided with the SDE.

 ## From Source
 We have released the source code for μP4 at https://github.com/cornell-netlab/MicroP4/ under an open-source license.